HirenRupchandani/fetch-analytics-engineer/README.md

 - No cleaning was performed except some renaming of fields for easier access.
 - Again, a foreign key relationship cannot be established with users and brands but we can point to specific userIds and brandCodes or barcodes.
 - There are inconsistencies between barcodes present in brands and the ones present in items.
 Is there are different subset of barcodes or is there any validation error?

+# Fourth Task: Communicate with Stakeholders:

+Dear Product/Business Leader,

+I have thoroughly analyzed the provided data and identified several data quality issues and concerns.
+Here are the key points:

+**Questions about the Data**:
+- Why do we have redundant user data with duplicate user IDs?
+- What caused the one account (userID 6008622ebe5fc9247bab4eb9) to become inactive?
+- Why and how are some users labeled as "fetch-staff"?
+What is the significance of this?
+- What are the other signup sources besides the ones present in the data?
+- What is the cause of missing lastLogin values for some users?
+Is this a data validation issue?
+- Why are there inconsistencies between barcodes present in the brands table and the items table?
+- What is the criteria for a brand to be considered a "topBrand"?
+Why are there NaN values listed as top brands?
+- Why are there dummy/test values present in the "name" column of the brands table?
+- There are many userIds and brandCodes/barcodes in the receipts table that are not present in the users and brands tables respectively.
+How can we establish proper relationships between these tables?

+**Data Quality Issues**:

+I discovered the data quality issues through a thorough data cleaning and exploration process.
+This involved:
+- Checking for missing values, duplicates, and inconsistencies across all tables.
+- Examining the data types (especially for date type columns that were in unix timestamp and converted them to human readable format) and formats of columns to ensure consistency.
+- Analyzing the relationships and dependencies between tables to identify potential issues with foreign key constraints.
+This can be seen in receipts table where certain users and brands appear in the receipts, that are not present in either users and brands tables
+- Investigating outliers and anomalies in the data.
+What caused a significant rise in points gained for some users.
+Is there are relationship between any columns that resulted in this?

+**Resolving Data Quality Issues**:

+To resolve the identified data quality issues, we need:
+- Clear documentation and understanding of the data sources, collection processes (signup sources, login dates, calculation of points, etc.), and business rules (user roles, topBrand calculations, partners, brand categorization, etc.).
+- The data seems to be of NoSQL type since the source was in JSON format.
+What kind of data model is used for the creation of this data?
+- Collaboration with subject matter experts to clarify ambiguities and validate assumptions made for this data analysis.
+- Established data governance policies and procedures for data validation, cleansing, and standardization.
+- Robust data quality monitoring and reporting mechanisms to identify and address issues proactively.

+**Optimizing Data Assets**:
+- Detailed business requirements and use cases for the data.
+This might include "what is needed from this data"?
+"Where is it stored?"
+- Noting the performance and scalability requirements for the intended applications or analytics.
+- Data privacy and security considerations.
+Are we following the rules and are compliant with the regulations for data privacy and security of the users?
+- Existing data infrastructure and technology stack to assess integration and compatibility.
+- Certain automations can be performed to ensure data validation.

+**Performance and Scaling Concerns**:
+- Implementing efficient indexing strategies (for easier row access) for frequently queried columns and joins.
+- Partitioning/Normalizing large tables based on access patterns or data distribution.
+This can be done for tables that are not frequently queried and are very large.
+- Caching frequently accessed data (lastLogin details, topBrands) or query results to reduce database load.
+- Leveraging distributed computing frameworks or cloud-based solutions for scalability.

+I hope this information provides a comprehensive overview of the data quality issues, concerns, and potential solutions.
+Please let me know if you need any further clarification or have additional requirements.

+Best regards,
+Hiren Rupchandani